aivorynet/cloudflare-ai-markdown-worker/README.md

 Contributions welcome!
 Please open an issue or submit a pull request.

-## Credits

-This project uses [Turndown](https://github.com/mixmark-io/turndown) by Dom Christie for HTML to Markdown conversion.
-Turndown is a highly configurable library that converts HTML to clean, semantic markdown.

 ## About AIVory

 AIVory provides real-time compliance and security validation for developers.
 Our tools integrate directly into IDEs and AI coding assistants to catch violations as you code.